kcaisley/frida/docs/literature.md

     - The follow up 2015 paper seems to indicate (pg 3) that the inserted compensative capacitors add to the sampling capacitance (as I thought) but they don't add to the input range of the DAC.
 Why is the the case?
 Will need to come back to this.

 - Hsu 2013
-    - Intro "Our goal is to create an ADC that runs faster than 10 MS/s at more than 10b ENOB, while achieving F oM lower than 50f J/conv.-step."
+    - Intro "Our goal is to create an ADC that runs faster than 10 MS/s at more than 10b ENOB, while achieving FoM lower than 50f J/conv.-step."
     - For FRIDA: 12-bit, 400uW, 10MS/s gives: `400e-6/(2**12 * 10e6)` = 9.7 fJ/conv-step
     - pg53: ENOB, SNDR, SFDR = dynamic metrics, while INL/DNL, offset, and gain errors are static metrics
     - pg57: even 1% mismatch will (given enough instances) yeild below 11ENOB in 12-bit ADC.
 Remembers that the static linearity sets the baselines ENOB, even if one runs as slow as possible.